 - The Mass Effect Trilogy concludes with An end, once and for all a melancholic yet progressively more bombastic reprise of the last episode main theme.

-- The second episode from the Arc the Lad series ends up with To Tomorrow.
+- The second episode from the Arc The Lad series ends with To Tomorrow.

 - Umineko no Naku Koro ni has two: Bring the Fate from Ep 1 and Ricordando Il Passato from Ep 8 (it also counts as the ending theme for the series).
 Ricordando Il Passato is especially noteworthy because the lyrics is basically Battler grieving and lamenting over that he wasn't able to solve the mystery and understand Beatrice/Yasu until it was too late.